 The exam consists of 100 multiple choice questions and can be taken online at any time within a year of receiving the study guide.
 70 out of the 100 questions must be answered correctly to pass the exam and become certified.
 Registered candidates can schedule the exam for up to 3 times at no additional charge which can be taken on any day and from anywhere on desktop computers or mobile devices with Internet access.
 Take a short practice test now to learn more about the CRFS exam format.

-Registered candidates will receive a PDF study guide and a training video to assist them with their CRFS exam preparation efforts.
+Registered candidates will receive a study guide to assist them with their CRFS exam preparation efforts.
 Group training and examination discounts are available and can also be administered onsite for all international locations.
 Please contact IMI for details.

 IMI uses recognized online payment services to request and process credit card payments securely.
 Alternatively, candidates may mail a cashier’s or company check with their applications.

 Red Flags Rule Compliance